apache/airflow/airflow/providers/MANAGING_PROVIDERS_LIFECYCLE.rst

 When removing providers from Airflow code, we need to make one last release where we mark the provider as removed - in documentation and in description of the PyPI package.
-In order to that release manager has to add "removed: true" flag in the provider yaml file and include the provider in the next wave of the providers (and then remove all the code and documentation related to the provider).
+In order to that release manager has to add "state: removed" flag in the provider yaml file and include the provider in the next wave of the providers (and then remove all the code and documentation related to the provider).

-The "removed: true" flag will cause the provider to be available for the following commands (note that such provider has to be explicitly added as selected to the package - such provider will not be included in the available list of providers or when documentation is built unless --include-removed-providers flag is used):
+The "removed: removed" flag will cause the provider to be available for the following commands (note that such provider has to be explicitly added as selected to the package - such provider will not be included in the available list of providers or when documentation is built unless --include-removed-providers flag is used):